 - Best State to Buy a Car Overall – Iowa

-- Do Your Research to Find the Cheapest State to Buy a Car
+- How to Find the Cheapest State to Buy a Car

-- Cheapest State to Buy a Car From FAQs
+- Cheapest State to Buy a Car FAQs

 Best State for Initial Car Cost – Oklahoma

-Additionally, some southwestern and midwestern states often feature lower overall vehicle prices due to lower overhead for dealerships and milder weather conditions that minimize wear and tear.
+Additionally, some southwestern and midwestern states often feature lower overall vehicle prices due to low fees, such as reduced registration and sales tax, and milder weather conditions that minimize wear and tear.

 Tip: Once you’ve pinpointed a car you love in another state, remember you can ship it back home with Sherpa Auto Transport.
 This way, you enjoy local deals without the hassle of a long drive.